TimGeerts/slashkey/README.md

 ### 1.0.0 - Initial commit

-- Works for World of Warcraft - Dragonflight - Season 3
+- Added Dragonflight Season 3 dungeons
-- Added `/configurate` and `/key` commands
+- Added `/configure` and `/key` commands

 ## 🛑 Requirements

 ### Make sure your server has the needed Discord roles!

 As a prerequisite for using this bot, your Discord server should have the following roles:
-> The roles don't have to be named exactly like in this example as the bot uses their id's to work,
-but you need to have these four roles in order for the bot to work correctly.
 - `Tank` (used for pinging tanks)
 - `Healer` (used for pinging healers)
 - `Dps` (used for pinging dps)
 - `SomeAdminRole` (used to grant certain people more privileges for the bot)

+> The roles don't have to be named exactly like in this example as the bot uses their id's to work,
+but you need to have these four roles in order for the bot to work correctly.

 ## ✅ Getting started